NLO QCD predictions for $\boldsymbol{t\bar{t}\gamma}$ with realistic photon isolation: Description of the calculation

 where the full calculation is given by the sum of the direct and the fragmentation contribution.
 They are both IR finite and are given by

 and

 Within the fixed-order approach, only the prompt photon process contributes at lowest order.
 At NLO in QCD both prompt photon production and the quark-to-photon fragmentation process contribute.
 Prompt photon production may occur via the one loop virtual corrections or by emission of an additional parton to the Born-level process.
 The fragmentation contribution arises from the latter part with one quark fragmenting into a photon.
-The remaining unfragmented partons are then identified as jets.
+The remaining unfragmented partons are subjected to a jet clustering algorithm to finally identify them as jets.
 Collinear singularities that occur when the quark and photon become collinear are factorisable and can be absorbed by a redefinition of the fragmentation functions as described above.
 The factorisation kernel of the quark-to-photon fragmentation functions can be obtained e.g. from Refs. \cite{Gehrmann-DeRidder:1997fom,Gehrmann:2022cih}

 where the quark-to-photon splitting function $P_{q\to\gamma}(z)$ is given by

 The introduced scale dependence into the renormalised fragmentation functions is described by the (time-like) Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) evolution equations.
 Similar to the case of PDFs, evolution equations can be derived for the fragmentation functions by requiring that the bare fragmentation functions are independent of the fragmentation scale